-Subway surfer’s illegal train ride caught on video
+Subway surfer’s dangerous train ride caught on video

 “Living in New York for 17 years, I’ve seen a bunch of wild things, but this is one of the most wild things I’ve ever seen," Matthew Beary, who posted the video on Instagram, told PIX11 News.

-Beary says he saw the daredevil Friday morning around 8:30 a.m. at the Clinton-Washington Avenues stop.
+Beary said he saw the daredevil at about 8:30 a.m. on June 6 at the Clinton-Washington Avenues stop.
 When the man missed the train, he grabbed on to the door outside.
 Beary began recording the video seconds after the train moved.

-“I was very concerned that he was going to possibly fall off and I felt weird taking the video," said Beary.
+“I was very concerned that he was going to possibly fall off and I felt weird taking the video," Beary said.
 "It was just sort of like spur-of-the-moment, take a camera out not knowing what was happening, but realizing as I'm taking this video that this guy is clearly hanging on."

-Beary says the man safely made the trip to the next stop at Lafayette Avenue.
-It appears he either exited the station or entered a car up ahead.
+Beary said the man survived the trip and made it to the next stop at Lafayette Avenue.
+It appears he either exited the station or entered a different car.

-Subway surfing, also known as Skylarking, is illegal, dangerous and should not be attempted.
+Subway surfing, also known as skylarking, is illegal, dangerous and should not be attempted.

+Strange stories from the underground are a part of life in New York City.

+Riders have stories of weird and wild intersections, subway performers, rats and unique passengers.